Path integral and instantons for the process and phase transition rate of the RNAdS black hole: The second order effects

-One can take $t=t_1$ and use the equation (\ref{eq:6.12}), the ratio of $\frac{\lambda_0}{\psi(t_1)}$ can be obtained.
+Based on the known asymptotic expression of $x_1(t)$ and $y_1(t)$, the $\frac{\lambda_0}{\psi(t_1)}$ can be calculated analytically.
+Actually, the result of $\frac{\lambda_0}{\psi(t_1)}$ is proportional to $\dot r_{cl}(t_0)\dot r_{cl}(t_1)$, where $t_0$ and $t_1$ are the end points of the instanton path.
+For a pseudomolecule composed by an instanton and an anti-instanton, there is a turning point of the path, namely a sign change of $\dot r_{cl}$, which will result in the minus sign in eq.~(\ref{eq:20.22}) and eq.~(\ref{eq:20.23})~\cite{BK,AV}.

 Taking into account all the above terms, one can calculate the corresponding $K(r_t,t_1;r_0,t_0)$ which only has one instanton.
 For the multi-instantons, the probability can be summed by the dilute gas approximation.
-After a heavy algebra, the results are finally given as the following~\cite{AV}:
+After the heavy algebra, the results are finally given as the following~\cite{AV}:

 \be P(r_s,t;r_s,0)=\sqrt{\frac{\beta G''(r_s)}{2\pi}}\frac{1}{M_1+M_2}[M_2+M_1e^{(-M_1-M_2)t}], \ee \be P(r_l,t;r_s,0)=\sqrt{\frac{\beta G''(r_l)}{2\pi}}\frac{1}{M_1+M_2}[M_1-M_1e^{-(M_1+M_2)t}], \ee where $M_1$ and $M_2$ have a correction as: \be M_1 \rightarrow \frac{\beta D\sqrt{|G''(r_m)|G''(r_s)}}{2\pi}*M_1, \ee \be M_2 \rightarrow \frac{\beta D\sqrt{|G''(r_m)|G''(r_l)}}{2\pi}*M_2. \ee